-- Creates separate spacing requirements for wayside detector system (WDS) installation based on the type of railroad carrier, as defined in federal regulation, as follows: - ☐ For a Class I Carrier railroad, up to ten miles; - □ For a Class II Carrier railroad, up to 25 miles; - ☐ For a Class III Carrier railroad, up to 35 miles. - Allows, under certain circumstances, for each railroad carrier class to place the next adjacent WDS up to five miles outside the statutory WDS spacing requirement. - Requires Class II and Class III Carriers, prior to deviation, to submit a written explanation to the Public Utilities Commission (PUCO) for the deviation. - Exempts any railroad track owned or leased by a Class II or Class III Carrier that has a speed limit of 10 m.p.h. or lower from the WDS spacing requirements.
+- Creates separate spacing requirements for wayside detector system (WDS) installation based on the type of railroad carrier, as defined in federal regulation, as follows: - ☐ For a Class I Carrier railroad, the spacing requirement is up to ten miles (the same as the distance in current law for all railroads); - ☐ For a Class II Carrier railroad, the spacing requirement is up to 25 miles; - □ For a Class III Carrier railroad, the spacing requirement is up to 35 miles. - Allows, under certain circumstances, for each railroad carrier class to place the next adjacent WDS up to five miles outside the applicable WDS spacing requirement.